Table of Contents

 In November 1897, “The Great Fire of Melbourne” which destroyed a whole city block, including Craig, Williamson P/L, also destroyed the warehouse. (see entry for this company on department store page.)

 Charles Robert Hiam (1855-1924) established his tailoring business in 1887 in Carlisle Street, Balaclava having previously worked for Gissing and Co.
 He advertised “cricketing and sporting garments made to order” and was at one time “the oldest established tailor in St Kilda.”

 C. R. Martin, Melbourne

 The Age (Melbourne), 3rd July 1884 page 7.

-Charles Roper Martin (1833-1910) arrived in Melbourne in 1852 on the same ship as my husband’s great-grandfather.
+Charles Roper Martin (1833-1910) arrived in Melbourne in 1852.
 From 1855-1910 he ran an importing business in Flinders Lane, particularly gold and silver lace.
 He was a pioneer of the Melbourne Cavalry Troop, and rose to the rank of Commanding officer, retiring with the rank of Major.
 His interest in military matters extended to importing/manufacturing of military trappings.
 The button above shows a Queen Victoria crown and was produced for the Queensland Railways.
 The one below is apparently a Queensland Volunteers uniform button.
-He was the brother of G. F. Martin, of Stokes and Martin.
-He may have sourced his buttons from them.
+He was the brother of G. F. Martin, of Stokes and Martin, so he may have sourced his buttons from them.

 C. T. Hasler, Castlemaine